nlpxucan/Conversational-Recommendation-Papers/README.md

 # Paper Collection for Conversational Recommendation System (CRS)
-Recent literature study the conversational recommendation system which is the intersection of dialogue system and recommender systems.
+Recent literature study the conversational recommendation system, i.e., information-seeking dialog system, which is the intersection of dialogue system and recommender systems.